 I’ve been in the trenches of job applications, phone interviews and assessment days for the past few weeks.
 In between networking over the tiniest pastries known to mankind and filling in countless online forms, I’ve been thinking about some of the women whose careers inspire me as I look to start my own path.
-For the latest instalment of The Nine To Five Guide I wanted to share with you some women whose stories and businesses deserve to be celebrated.
-Too often we focus on successful women’s relationships, wardrobes or perfect hair and not enough time recognizing their competency, talent and hard work.
+For the latest installment of The Nine To Five Guide I wanted to share with you some women whose stories and businesses deserve to be celebrated.
+Too often we focus on successful women’s relationships, wardrobes or perfect hair and spend not enough time recognizing their competency, talent and hard work.

 Lydia Elise Millen Gordon

 A woman who has built a compelling personal brand through social media, Youtube and her blog, Lydia Elise Millen Gordon walks a tightrope of authenticity and inspiration.
 Her penchant for feminine fashion and luxury travel is balanced by her tongue in cheek sense of humor.
 From the glamour of Cannes to the charm of her back garden (complete with two Bengal cats) , Lydia Elise Millen brings her audience along with her every step of the way.
 Her campaigns consistently generate high engagement as well as beautiful content.
 I may or may not want to steal her entire wardrobe (can you blame me), but above all would love to get her thoughts on the influencer industry.

 Audrey Leighton Rogers

 Photographer, storyteller and vintage shop owner Audrey Leighton Rogers is a woman of many hats (quite literally).
 Her Instagram features her restless and hungry creative spirit through both her signature photography and vivid captions.
 The careful curation of her own style and that of her vintage e-shop reflect Roger’s love affair with bygone eras and neutrals.
 Her accolades include making brown the chicest color in existence.
 Unabashedly human, Rogers’ work is poetry in motion.